 The Challenge – Complex Fee Calculations

-The Environment Agency needs to calculate charges for water extraction and irrigation based upon logic defined in collaboration with customers.
+The Environment Agency needs to complete complex fee calculations for water extraction and irrigation charges based upon logic defined in collaboration with customers.

 The Agency needed separate rules into Charging Regimes, with a management team for each.
 Rules can only be applied to data specifically relevant to a specific Charging Regime.